ANGSD-wrapper/angsd-wrapper/README.md

 - Calculate per-individual inbreeding coefficient
 - Find admixture proportions

 Likelihood based approaches are used in ANGSD to calculate summary statistics from next generation sequencing data.
-The wrapper scripts and documentation are designed to make ANGSD user friendly.
+The wrapper scripts and documentation are designed to make ANGSD user-friendly.

 ## Installing ANGSD-wrapper